 Addiction is a disease that affects brain chemistry and related neural processes; it is associated with maladaptive patterns of behavior and thoughts, including a lack of control over drug use.
 A person with a substance use disorder will often find themselves unable to stop using drugs even when they desperately want to.3 Drug cravings, withdrawal symptoms, and the desire to avoid them can make stopping crystal meth exceedingly difficult without professional help.

-Meth withdrawal symptoms will generally begin as soon as the drug stops being active in the body, usually between 12 and 24 hours after it was last used.1,4 The methamphetamine withdrawal syndrome may include the following signs and symptoms:3,4
+The onset of meth withdrawal symptoms may begin as the drug is eliminated from the body, usually between 12 and 24 hours after it was last used.1,4 The methamphetamine withdrawal syndrome may include the following signs and symptoms:3,4

-In general, crystal meth withdrawal symptoms will peak in two or three days after stopping the drug and start to taper off about a week or so later.
-The National Institute on Drug Abuse (NIDA) warns that some of the emotional symptoms and cognitive issues related to chronic meth abuse can persist for weeks, months, or even up to a year after discontinuing the drug.
-Some of the damage to the brain may not recover completely with abstinence.
+In general, crystal meth withdrawal symptoms will peak in two or three days after stopping the drug and continue to resolve over the next few days or weeks, depending on the specific symptoms present.4 Some of the withdrawal symptoms related to chronic use of crystal meth may linger for weeks, months, or even up to a year after discontinuing use of the drug.1 Some of the damage to the brain and body may be irreversible.1